bondagit/ravenna-alsa-lkm/README.md

 ## Audio networking ##
 A general presentation on Audio networking can be found on : [here](https://www.merging.com/highlights/audio-networking#audio-networking)

 ### Firewall ###
-To ensure a correct operation of the driver, check that the following port are open:
+To ensure a correct operation of the driver, check that the following port are open :

 * web server : port set in the config file TCP (default is 9090)
 * mdns : 5353 UDP
 * AES67 discovery : 9875 UDP

 ### Configuration ###
 Once the Butler is successfully launched, the web page configuration web page can be accessed at the port defined in the config file (default is 9090)
-<local IP of interface_name>:9090
+"<local IP of interface_name>:9090"
 The web page documentation is available (here)[https://confluence.merging.com/pages/viewpage.action?pageId=33260125]

 ### Hardware Requirement ###